Comprehensive language-image pre-training for 3D medical image understanding: Experiments

 \subsection{Classification and report generation}

-Classification performance is evaluated on the withheld test set of \ctrate and additionally on the publicly available subset of \radchestct~\citep{draelos_rad-chestct_2020}, which comprises 3.6k chest CT volumes with 16 multi-abnormality labels that can be derived from the original \ctrate abnormality classes.
-Similarly, as during development, we evaluate linear classification probes, as well as \textit{native} and \textit{short} zero-shot classification performance on both aforementioned datasets.
+Classification performance is evaluated on a withheld test set of \ctrate and on the publicly available subset of \radchestct~\citep{draelos_rad-chestct_2020}, which comprises 3.6k chest CT volumes with 16 multi-abnormality labels that can be derived from the original \ctrate abnormality classes.
+We evaluate linear classification probes, as well as zero-shot classification performance on both datasets (\cref{apx:sec:classification_linear_probes}).

 As an additional global task, we evaluate the quality of the frozen image encoder embeddings for report generation.
-To do this, we follow the LLaVA framework \citep{liu2023visual}, with image tokens passed through a two-layer \ac{MLP} to integrate them into the language space of the Qwen 2.5 1B base model \citep{team2024qwen25}.
-We focused on generating the \textit{Findings} section of each report.
-To evaluate the clinical accuracy of generated reports, we use the text classifier trained by \citet{hamamci_developing_2024} based on RadBERT \citep{yan2022radbert} as well as RadFact-CT (+/-) and (+), variants of RadFact~\citep{bannur2024maira} with CT-specific system prompts and few-shot examples, see \cref{apx:sec:evaluation:metrics} for details.
-Subsequently, both clinical and lexical metrics are calculated on the \ctrate test set.
+To do this, we follow the \llava framework \citep{liu2023visual}, with image tokens passed through a two-layer \ac{MLP} to integrate them into the language space of the \qwen 1B base model~\citep{team2024qwen25}.
+We focused on generating the \findings section of each report with details provided in \cref{apx:sec:generative_decoding}.
+To evaluate the clinical accuracy of generated reports, we use the text classifier trained by~\citet{hamamci_developing_2024} based on RadBERT~\citep{yan2022radbert}.
+We also use the \radfactctpm{} and \radfactctp{}, variants of RadFact~\citep{bannur2024maira} with CT-specific system prompts and few-shot examples as described in \cref{apx:sec:evaluation:metrics}.

-As baselines, we compared our method against established CT models, namely CT-CLIP~\citep{hamamci_developing_2024}, and CT-FM~\citep{pai2025vision}, all trained on chest CT datasets; Merlin~\citep{blankemeier_merlin_2024}, which, despite being trained on abdominal CTs, we find to be a competitive baseline for chest CT reporting.
+As baselines, we compared our method against established CT models, namely CT-CLIP~\citep{hamamci_developing_2024}, CT-FM~\citep{pai2025vision} (both trained on chest CT datasets), and Merlin~\citep{blankemeier_merlin_2024} (trained on abdominal CTs, but we found it to be a competitive baseline for chest CT report generation).
+For zero-shot classification, we additionally compare against fVLM~\citep{shui_large-scale_2025} and BIUD~\citep{cao_bootstrapping_2024}.
+We also compare our method against two 2D \ac{VLE} which included CT slices in their pre-training data, namely \medimageinsight~\citep{codella_medimageinsight_2024}, a general medical imaging model, and Curia~\citep{dancette2025curiamultimodalfoundationmodel}, a radiology-specific model.
+We evaluate linear and zero-shot classification for the two 2D models by averaging the pixel values of a volume along the axial dimension and encoding the resulting average slice (we also tried max, mean, standard deviation and median pooling~\citep{codella_medimageinsight_2024} but found that slice averaging works best).
+For \ac{RRG}, we instead encode all axial slices independently and perform max pooling of the embeddings.